-I think the cannonball embedded in the side of this building was courtesy of Napoleon Bonaparte.
+The cannonball embedded in the side of the building was courtesy of Napoleon Bonaparte

 The weather started to get ugly so I jumped in a cab and headed back to the hostel before the downpour.
 I tipped the tour guide before running off.
 I’m not a douche.

-Some obsequies joker who had the hots for a lady who spurned him, so he ran around town tipping his hat to the rest of the women in town, trying to make her jealous.
+This obsequies joker had the hots for a lady who spurned him, so he ran around town tipping his hat to the rest of the women in town, trying to make her jealous.